logo

 Click to Read

-Learning OpenCV: Computer Vision with the OpenCV Library– Gary Bradsk &Adrian Kaehler
+Learning OpenCV: Computer Vision with the OpenCV Library – Gary Bradsk & Adrian Kaehler

-YOU CANalytics Book Rating (4.8 / 5)
+YOU CANalytics Book Rating 4.8 out of 5 stars (4.8 / 5)

 Computer vision is a fascinating topic as mentioned earlier.
 While we see pictures of a butterfly, computers see matrices of numbers.
 The question is how to make the computer identify the butterfly within pixel-numbers?
 OpenCV (open computer vision) is a powerful C-based library that has answers to this question.
 OpenCV can be called from Python for image processing.
 This book is a great introduction to OpenCV.
 A must read if you want to learn image processing and image analytics.